Y-A-Asd/Y-A-Asd/README.md

 # Hi, I'm Yousof A. Asadi 👋

-I'm a 20-year-old aspiring developer passionate about coding, Linux, and exploring the realms of Artificial Intelligence.
+I'm a 20-year-old aspiring developer passionate about coding and Linux.
 Currently, I'm on a journey to become a Full Stack Developer while delving into the exciting world of Django and Python.

 ## 🔧 Technologies & Tools